ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

 elements.
 In the second, each element can have its own crayon, but the length of the vector must be equal to the number of columns in the data.

+!!! note

+    If the renderer `show` is used, then all strings will be printed with surrounding quotes.
+However, if a formatter modifies a value and return a string, then those surrounding quotes will be removed if the original value is not a string.

 ## Crayons

 A `Crayon` is an object that handles a style for text printed on terminals.
 It